CloudI/CloudI/src/external/cloudi_x_hackney/doc/hackney_url.md

 </code></pre>
 <br />

-encode query properties to binary
+Encode query properties to binary.

 <a name="qs-2"></a>